 The requirements in this clause apply when UE is triggered by the RRC based events defined in Section 9.1.7.3.1 if UE supports autonomous activation/deactivation mechanism and/or in Section 9.1.7.3.2 if UE supports network-controlled activation/deactivation mechanism.

-Editor’s note: FFS whether to add the events that trigger Pre-MG status change for network-controlled activation/deactivation mechanism

 If the aforementioned RRC reconfiguration results in status change of pre-configured measurement gap according to clause 9.1.7, UE shall be able to finish pre-configured activation or deactivation within 5 ms after RRC processing delay specified in [2].
 If the end of activation/deactivation of Pre-MG is within a gap occasion, the Pre-MG status shall not be changed immediately.
 Instead, the Pre-MG status shall be changed prior to the next gap occasion.